 SMC for Tuberculosis with Granulomas

 Tuberculosis (TB) in its granulomatous form can lead to lasting and sometimes irreversible complications when it affects the larynx, lungs, or spine.
-Veterans who experience these effects may qualify for additional benefits depending on the resulting impairment.
 Potential complications include:

 - Loss of voice (aphonia) when the larynx is damaged